ralphkw1/brief4vscode/README.md

 <h3 style="color:#0000AA">Commands</h3>
 <p>The following are the key bindings and commands implemented by the plugin.
 Some Brief functionality is currently the Visual Studio Code default, or close enough.
 No changes to mouse functionality.</p>
 <p>If you are looking for the full Brief command set, try the following link. &quot;<a href="https://christopoulos.users.sourceforge.net/cbrief/brief.php" target="_blank">About BRIEF Text Editor</a>&quot;.
 Otherwise, search for it with your favorite search engine.</p>
-<p>NOTE!
-The plug-in does not currently work with line/code folding, at least not very well.
-So best to unfold the area of the file you are working on if you want the commands to work as expected.</p>
 </div>
 <table style="background-color:#F5FFFF">
     <caption style="color:#0000AA; background-color:#F5FFFF">Help and Undo/Redo</caption>